Introduction

 Occupation

-In 1843, he occupied a three-acre field called Pig Hill owned by Lord Portman and two small plots and a house owned by Lord Ilchester and himself.[2]
+Mark was a farmer throughout his adult life.
+In 1843, he occupied a three-acre field called Pig Hill, owned by Lord Portman, as well as two small plots and a house owned by Lord Ilchester and himself.[3]
 The house was in Barry Lane, near Green Door.

 Residences